DLFundamentals/blog/_posts/2026-03-12-Revisiting-ERM-in-the-LLM-era.md

   <div class="takeaway">
     <h3>Takeaway</h3>
-    <p>Pretrained LLMs can make program-based ERM practical by replacing brute-force search with guided search.
-The mechanism has four parts.</p>
+    <p>LLM-PV revives an old learning-theory dream: learn simple programs from few examples, but avoid brute-force enumeration.</p>
-    <p><strong>Short programs generalize.</strong> If the target has a length-$L$ description, ERM needs only $O(L \log|\Sigma|)$ samples — independent of raw input dimension.</p>
+    <p><strong>Short programs generalize.</strong> If the target has a length-$L$ description, ERM needs roughly $O(L\log|\Sigma|)$ samples.
+The statistical story is beautiful.</p>
-    <p><strong>SGD can still fail badly.</strong> On SQ-hard families such as parity, gradient-based learners may require exponentially many samples even when the target is simple as code.</p>
+    <p><strong>Uniform search kills the beauty.</strong> Enumerating programs costs $|\Sigma|^L$, so classical ERM is usually computationally impossible.</p>
-    <p><strong>Brute-force ERM is computationally intractable.</strong> Uniform search over programs scales like $|\Sigma|^L$ — impractical even for short targets.</p>
+    <p><strong>SGD is not a universal search engine.</strong> On SQ-hard families such as parity, gradient-trained predictors can fit the data and still miss the rule.</p>
-    <p><strong>LLM-PV changes the search distribution.</strong> A pretrained LLM proposes plausible candidates; held-out verification selects the best one.
-The ERM principle is preserved; only the proposal mechanism changes.</p>
+    <p><strong>The LLM supplies a prior, not a verdict.</strong> It proposes executable hypotheses; the sandbox runs them; validation selects.
+The ERM principle is preserved, but the candidate distribution is no longer uniform.</p>
-    <p>The resulting paradigm recovers exact algorithmic rules from a handful of examples, generalizes beyond the training distribution, and produces executable hypotheses that can be inspected and verified directly.</p>
+    <p>The result is a tiny but powerful change in perspective: use pretrained models not only to predict labels, but to search over verifiable programs.
+When the hidden rule is really code, this turns a few examples into an inspectable little machine.</p>
   </div>

 </article>

 <div class="post-footer">
-  <p>Published on <a href="https://dlfundamentals.github.io/blog/">Theory/Simplified</a> &nbsp;&middot;&nbsp; Based on <a href="#">Singhal, Mishra, Malach, Galanti — arXiv 2025</a></p>
+  <p>Published on <a href="https://dlfundamentals.github.io/blog/">Theory/Simplified</a> &nbsp;&middot;&nbsp; Based on <a href="#">Singhal, Mishra, Malach, Galanti — ICML 2026</a></p>
 </div>

 </div>